Replacements, Ltd.: National attention

 In 1986, Inc. named Replacements one of the 500 fastest-growing businesses in the United States.

 As far back as 1992, customers included Barbra Streisand, Ted Kennedy, Patrick Swayze and The Vatican.

 In 1997, Victory! named Page its Entrepreneur of the Year for his commitment to homosexual employees, including partner benefits.

 In August 2000, Oprah Winfrey presented a guest with a bowl in a pattern the guest thought she would never be able to find, a pattern it had found by working with Replacements.

 In November 2000, Animal Planet's Pet Story taped an episode about the company's policy of letting people bring their dogs to work.
 Between 30 and 50 employees did so at the time.
 Around the same time, CNN's Business Unusual also planned to broadcast a story on Replacements.
 That same month, a Guiding Light Thanksgiving episode using china supplied by Replacements.

 In November 2001, Replacements sold eight Pfaltzgraff plates to be used on Everybody Loves Raymond.
 When the show began, china patterns were selected for the home of the fictional Barone family.
 But some of the plates were broken in the course of the series run, and Pfaltzgraff no longer made the plates.
 In addition, the show needed a pattern not available since 1955 that even Replacements did not have but promised to search for.
 Later, Replacements found Tchotchkes of Little Red Riding Hood and Little Bo Peep for the family to give as a birthday present to Marie.

 In 2001, the company began running ads on U.S. Postal Service trucks outside the Greensboro area.

-For its Legend ship debuting August 24, 2002, Carnival Cruise Lines purchased 500 pieces of china for its main dining room.
+For its Carnival Legend ship debuting August 24, 2002, Carnival Cruise Lines purchased 500 pieces of china for its main dining room.

 In its 2003 edition, the Rand McNally road atlas named Replacements to its list of top 25 free attractions.
 The company has conducted tours of its warehouse starting in July 1992.

 In the 2005 film Junebug, one of the characters works in the factory and there is a scene that shows characters operating the different sections of the assembly line.